kgf/auto-transfer/possible-boards.md

 Cubieboard
 ==========
+Seems to be over-proced and under-powered

 ODROID-U2
 =========
- is quite a bit more powerful, but more expensive
+Quite a bit more powerful, but more expensive

 Udoo
 ====